Twitter’s CEO Fires Two Execs Amidst Elon Musk’s Buyout Deal

 Although Agrawal declined to answer questions regarding why Beykpour was fired while on paternity leave, CEO of the Center for Parental Leave Leadership Amy Beacon expressed that “letting Beykpour go during his paternity leave is a huge misstep.”
 There are federal and state laws that protect employees from losing their jobs for taking parental leave.
 Under the Family Medical Leave Act (FMLA), eligible employees may take up 12-weeks of paternity or maternity leave.
 Employers are prohibited from discriminating against the parent on the basis of gender and are forbidden from retaliating against the employee for taking leave.

 Seek Legal Assistance Today

-If your employer has fired or unfavorably treated you, seek assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has fired or unfavorably treated you, seek assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our employment lawyers are based in New York, NY, and Livingston, NJ, and represent clients throughout New York and New Jersey who need help with employment issues.